 About New York personal injury attorney Richard C. Bell

 Richard C. Bell has been practicing law in New York City since 1982.
-In 1986, he opened his own practice focused on personal injury and medical malpractice, and he has maintained that practice since that time.
-He represents clients in cases resulting from negligence, including auto accidents, construction accidents, medical malpractice, and more.
+In 1986, he opened his own practice focused on personal injury, medical malpractice and civil rights and he has maintained that practice since that time.
+He represents clients in cases resulting from negligence, including auto accidents, construction accidents, medical malpractice, police brutality and more.
 Mr. Bell handles all aspects of his cases, from the initial investigation through settlement or trial verdict.
 He is motivated by a true sense of concern for his clients and a desire to get them the compensation they deserve while seeing that those responsible are brought to justice.
 Though he is a tough trial attorney, he treats his clients with respect and compassion because he understands the personal tumult they are experiencing

 Education and Professional Recognition

 Richard C. Bell graduated Magna Cum Laude from Duke University in 1978.
 He then received his Juris Doctor from Rutgers University School of Law in 1981.
 While at Rutgers, he served as the Features Editor for the Rutgers Journal of Computers, Technology, and the Law and was a member of the Rutgers Moot Court Board.
 Upon graduation, he was admitted to the New York Bar, as well as the New Jersey Bar.
 After working for numerous law firms, in 1986 he opened his own practice focusing on personal injury and medical malpractice law.
-He has also been admitted to the U.S. District Court – Southern District of New York, Eastern District of New York, and Northern District of New York.
-He is a member of the New York State Trial Lawyers Association and the New York State Bar Association.
+He has also been admitted to the U.S. District Court – Southern District of New York, Eastern District of New York, Northern District of New York and District of New Jersey.
+He is a member of the New York State Trial Lawyers Association, New York Academy of Trial Lawyers and the New York State Bar Association.